 Merlin will ignore the lack of syntax and go after documents containing the highest number of terms in your statement.
 To be sure, you would probable remove a lot of the “noise” words from the request but that is not required.
 The idea is to make the starting search as simple as possible.
 The beauty is you can forget about mastering complex keyword syntax.

 Just enter every term you can think of that might be associated with your topic.

 For this type of search, choose “Sort By: Relevance (High to Low).
-Merlin IS will present the most likely relevant documents at the top of the results list.
+Sherlock will present the most likely relevant documents at the top of the results list.

 We recommend viewing the results in our unique snippet view.
 It is particularly helpful if you sort results in relevance order.
 Unlike the typical grid display (which we also have), the snippet view shows extracted text along with fields in a Google-like view.
 It can help you get a quick idea of your search results before you take next steps.

 Relevance sorting uses a special algorithm that analyzes the density of the keywords from your search in each document.
 It brings the documents with the most keywords to the top, which are often the most useful.